rmpestano/cdi-crud/README.md

 * Primefaces
 * Deltaspike
 * Arquillian
+* Cucumber
+* DBUnit

+## Application servers
+Tested under:
+* Wildfly 8.x
+* Glassfish 4.0
-Tested under Wildfly 8.1, Glassfish 4.0 and JBossAS 7.2.0.Final
+* JBossAS 7.2.0.Final

+## Forge plugin
-if you use forge(1.x) you may have a [look at this plugin](https://github.com/rmpestano/crud-plugin)
+if you use forge(1.x) you may have a [look at this plugin](https://github.com/rmpestano/crud-plugin) which generates Crud in the format you see at this project.

+## Crud helper
-if you want to import Crud utility class into your project, you can use maven dependencies below:
+Also if you want to import Crud utility class directly into your project, you can use maven dependencies below:

 ```xml
 <dependencies>